He is our “HOPE” in the pain, he is our “LIGHT” in the darkness.

 He is the light in our darkness.
 He is our hope.
 May His light pour into you and give you hope in those dark times.
 May you find that hope that only He can give.

-“May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit.”
-Romans 15:13 (NIV)
+Now the God of hope fill you with all joy and peace in believing, that ye may abound in hope, through the power of the Holy Ghost.
+Romans 15:13 (KJV)

 Listen to this beautiful song called All My Hope by Hillsong.
 “All my hope is in you, all my strength is in you with every breath.
 With every breath my soul will rest in you.”